24Skater/persona-installer/README.md

 ---

-## What's New in v1.4.0
+## What's New in v1.5.0

+- **Installation History**: Track all persona installations with timestamps and results
+- **App Update Management**: Check for and apply updates to installed apps
+- **Persona Backup/Restore**: Export and import persona configurations
+- **Installation Profiles**: Save and reuse optional app selections
+- **Enhanced Visual Feedback**: Consistent status icons and colors throughout

+### Previous Release (v1.4.0)

-- **Testing Infrastructure**: Comprehensive Pester test suite with unit and integration tests
+- Testing Infrastructure with Pester test suite
-- **CI/CD Pipeline**: GitHub Actions workflow with PSScriptAnalyzer linting
+- CI/CD Pipeline with GitHub Actions
-- **Code Quality**: Configurable delays, validation helpers, consistent error handling
-- **API Modernization**: Full PowerShell 5.1 and 7.x compatibility with CIM abstraction
+- Full PowerShell 5.1 and 7.x compatibility
-- **Enhanced Catalog**: Dependency metadata, categories, and system requirements

 ---